Geontech/rest-python/_includes/property_enum.md

 {% highlight javascript %}
 {
-    // other fields...

-    "propertyID": {
+    /* other property fields, etc. */
+    "id":   "propertyId",

+    /* type is long, ulong, etc. */
+    "type":         "long",
     "value":        0,

-        "enumerations": {
-            /* A map of the possible enumerations as strings */ "ENUM":     0,
+    /* A map of the possible enumerations as id-value pairs */ "enumerations": {
-        }
+        "ENUM":     0,
     }
 }
 {% endhighlight %}